crhalpin/fetch_podcast/doc/intro.md

         length="16211569" type="audio/mp3"/>

-As you might expect from the above, all of the enclosures in this feed use "listen.mp3" as the filename, so we can't actually use that because each new episode would overwrite the last.
+As you might expect from the above, all of the enclosures in this feed use "listen.mp3" as the filename, so we cannot actually use that because each new episode would overwrite the last.
 Instead, we take the second to last path component ("1" in this example), convert it to a 5 digit number, then tack on the part of the title from after the